 You get a sleep kit with eyemask and ear plugs, and the room also has a sink, towels, bedding, standard AC and USB power outlets.

-The room doesn’t have a toilet, but individual ladies and gents toilets are available at the end of each carriage.
-There are also no showers on board, but showers can be found at many of the stations along the route – there’s a small fee to use these.
+There are also no showers in these rooms, but showers can be found at many of the stations along the route – there’s a small fee to use these.

 The Classic Sleeper Room grants access to the Club Car where dining and drinks are available.
 However, be aware that priority access to the Club Car is given to guests in Club Rooms or the Caledonian Double.